2022 Ukrainian mobilization: Draft dodging, bribes and demobilization

+Monument to Ukrainian soldiers killed during the war.
+The Ukrainian military has suffered hundreds of thousands of casualties since the 2022 Russian invasion, driving the ongoing conscription crisis.

 Since the Russian invasion of Ukraine in February 2022, around 650,000 military-aged men have left the country.
 According to Ukrainian authorities, as of November 2023, around 20,000 people had been caught while trying to cross the border illegally since February 2022, and another 20,000 successful crossings were recorded between February 2022 and 31 August 2023 according to a BBC Eye Investigation.

 Following the start of the 2022 Russian invasion of Ukraine, more than 20,000 foreigners volunteered to join the Ukrainian military.
 However, as of February 2023, the number of foreigners in the Ukrainian military was estimated at 2,000.
 Several reasons for this decrease have been given: "war tourists" and "thrill seekers" were weeded out, part of the volunteers left as they did not expect fighting of such a high intensity in harsh conditions, and some of them reported situations of violent abuse and "suicide missions".

 In 2023, harsher methods of mobilization began to be used, such as road blocks, business raids, and pulling people from the streets.
 In the latter half of 2023, videos surfaced online showing Ukrainian men violently dragged into vans and driven to the military recruiting centers (TCC).

 Corruption in military medical commissions was described as systematic by Ukrainian President Volodymyr Zelenskyy in 2023, with bribes being given in exchange for exemptions from service.
 In at least one case, a mentally disabled person was declared fit for service, and in another an epileptic man died on his first day of service after being mobilized.
 A number of legal cases related to lawlessness in the recruitment of new conscripts have been opened.